ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

     `mkdir myproject && cd myproject`

 2. Copy the files from [https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-distributed/tree/main/cli) to the project folder that you created in the Terraform installation directory.

-3. Edit the ``terraform.tfvars`` variable file and enter the IBM Cloud API key that you retrieved.

-    ```terraform
-    ibmcloud_api_key = "<ibmcloud_apikey>"
-    ```

-    Variables that are defined in the ``terraform.tfvars`` file are automatically loaded by Terraform when the {{site.data.keyword.cloud_notm}} Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.

-    Because the ``terraform.tfvars`` file contains confidential information, do not push this file to a version control system.
-Keep this file on your local system only.

-4. Edit the ``input.auto.tfvars`` file to customize your solution.
+3. Edit the ``input.auto.tfvars`` file to customize your solution.
 Modify the file to specify your VPC name, subnet, security group, hostname, profile, image, SSH keys, and disk sizes.
 You must modify:

     * VPC - Unique VPC name.
     * SECURITYGROUP - Change ic4sap to the VPC name.